wpswings/membership-for-woocommerce/README.txt

 * **WooCommerce HPOS Compatibility:** Our Plugin is Compatible with High-Performance Order Storage (HPOS).
 HPOS Compatibility allows you to use an alternate storage mechanism for your orders to increase your WooCommerce store’s performance.

-== WHAT PREMIUM VERSION OF MEMBERSHIP FOR WOOCOMMERCE PLUGIN OFFERS ==
+== WHAT PREMIUM VERSION OF WORDPRESS MEMBERSHIP PLUGIN OFFERS ==

+####1) Customize emails:

-**1) Customize emails:**  Membership Pro plugin lets you easily customize email subject lines and messages for membership creation, expiration, and cancellation.
+Membership Pro plugin lets you easily customize email subject lines and messages for membership creation, expiration, and cancellation.

-**2) Show Discounts to Non-Members:** Display discounted products to non-members or customers without a WooCommerce membership plan.
+####2) Show Discounts to Non-Members:

+Display discounted products to non-members or customers without a WooCommerce membership plan.
 This encourages them to join and enjoy exclusive member discounts.

+####3) Detailed Membership Reports:

-**3) Detailed Membership Reports:** Get clear insights into your memberships with easy-to-read reports and better graphics.
+Get clear insights into your memberships with easy-to-read reports and better graphics.
 See member growth, earnings, and trends at a glance

-**4) Restrict Access to Content:** Membership Pro plugin lets you control access to products, pages, and posts for membership plan users.
+####4) Restrict Access to Content:

+Membership Pro plugin lets you control access to products, pages, and posts for membership plan users.
 You can restrict premium content to members only

-**5) Shortcode to Show Membership Plans:** Display membership plans using shortcodes like [wps_membership_title_name], [wps_membership_price], [wps_membership_desc_data], and more for customization.
+####5) Shortcode to Show Membership Plans:

+Display membership plans using shortcodes like [wps_membership_title_name], [wps_membership_price], [wps_membership_desc_data], and more for customization.

+####6) Two Best Templates

-**6) Two Best Templates**  Two free templates are available to display membership plans: "Simple Plan Template" and "Comparison Plan Template.
+Two free templates are available to display membership plans: "Simple Plan Template" and "Comparison Plan Template.

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF THE MEMBERSHIP FOR WOOCOMMERCE PRO PLUGIN ==